EugeneZmeuk/questdb.io/docs/reference/api/influxdb.md

 Types are mapped to QuestDB types according to the table below.
 When a new column is added to the table dynamically by means of ILP messages, the default type mapping will be used below.
 If the column already exist QuestDB will try to cast to the required type according to these supported type conversions.
+Where a cell specifies `no`, an error will be produced and the logs provide details of the type conversion exception.

 | ILP value                | Example                 | QuestDB type | boolean | byte | short | char | int  | float | symbol  | string  | long    | date | timestamp | double  | binary | long256 | geohash |
 | ------------------------ | ----------------------- | ------------ | ------- | ---- | ----- | ---- | ---- | ----- | ------- | ------- | ------- | ---- | --------- | ------- | ------ | ------- | ------- |